ashrit725-beep/studio/README.md

 **Why AI-NaMo is Better**

-While powerful enterprise solutions exist, they are often too expensive and complicated for small businesses, non-profits, or individual developers.
-AI-NaMo provides a powerful, secure, and easy-to-use alternative that is completely free, making reliable identity verification accessible to everyone.
+While powerful enterprise solutions exist, they are designed for corporations with large budgets.
+AI-NaMo provides a powerful, secure, and easy-to-use alternative that is completely free, making reliable identity verification accessible to everyone, from small businesses to non-profits and individual developers.

 ## Slide 6 - Future Scope